cybertec-postgresql/pgwatch/docs/concept/long_term_installations.md

-In addition to all that you should at least initially periodically monitor the metric measurements databases size as it can grow quite a lot (especially when using Postgres for storage) when the monitored databases have hundreds of tables and indexes, and if a lot of unique SQL-s are used and `pg_stat_statements` monitoring is enabled.
+In addition to all that you should at least initially periodically monitor the metric measurements databases size as it can grow quite a lot (especially when using Postgres for storage) when the monitored databases have hundreds of tables and indexes, and if a lot of unique SQLs are used and `pg_stat_statements` monitoring is enabled.
 If the storage grows too fast, one can increase the metric intervals (especially for "table_stats", "index_stats" and "stat_statements") or decrease